 Old Purves Hall

-First and foremost though, this is a together space, combining warmth and intimacy with attention to the finer things in life.
-An ideal luxury retreat for family gatherings, special celebrations and sporting lets, set amidst the rich rolling countryside of the North Berwickshire countryside.
+First and foremost, this is a together space, combining warmth and intimacy with attention to the finer things in life.
+An ideal luxury retreat for family gatherings, special celebrations and sporting lets, set amidst the rich rolling countryside of North Berwickshire.

 Despite its grand proportions, Old Purves Hall has an easy flow with both sociable and private spaces designed to meet all the needs of a larger party.
 Access is directly into a new cedar clad extension, its clean, modern lines a striking juxtaposition to the original stonework of the 1650’s old towerhouse.